supercollider/learn/src/intermediate/src/ch01-supercollider-architecture.md

 you *don't* care about order, and instead giving supernova a chance to split the Synths' workload across different threads.
-Since many musical applications involve separate, superimposed sound events that don't interact with each other (multiple tracks, polyphony), this can result in tremendous CPU improvements.
+Since many musical applications involve separate, superimposed sound events that don't interact with each other (multiple tracks, polyphony), this can result in tremendous CPU improvements when used properly.

+## Conclusion

+SuperCollider built unlike pretty much any other audio software out there, but a lot of its quirky designs are well justified for its goals as an efficient and flexible sound synthesis platform.
+The language and server are built from the ground up for real-time safety, and the `SynthDef`/`Synth` distinction allows for arbitrary polyphony with low overhead.